MrBiz/PiFan/README.md

 Raspberry Pi CPU fan software control for 3 wire (with controller) or 4 wire fans.

 This is a Pulse Width Modulation (PWM) fan controller for load and temperature monitored fan control for the Raspberry Pi.
 Note: this may work with 2 wire fans (with controller) but it won't have RPM monitoring.
-I havn't tested setup yet though.
+I haven't tested that setup yet though.

 # Installation:

-Copy all files to: /usr/local/sbin/fan/
+1) Copy all files to: /usr/local/sbin/fan/

-run 'sudo chmod 755 /usr/local/sbin/fan/*'
+2) Run 'sudo chmod 755 /usr/local/sbin/fan/*'

-Copy file 'cpufan' to /etc/init.d/
+3) Copy file 'cpufan' to /etc/init.d/

-Run the command 'sudo update-rc.d cpufan defaults' to install the service.
+4) Run the command 'sudo update-rc.d cpufan defaults' to install the service.

-The defaults should work but if you need to change anything in the configuration file
+The defaults should work but if you need to, you can change the settings in the configuration file 'fan.config'

 Install your heatsink on the Raspberry Pi CPU
 Mount your fan on the top of your heatsink